surp-hovhannes/bahk/README.md

 ### Setting Up the Database

-First create a superuser for yourself.
-This account will allow you to access all aspects of the app.
+To set up the database, migrate, populate with seed data, and create a superuser for yourself.
-Navigate to the root directory (`bahk/`) and enter the following in the terminal:
+To do this, navigate to the root directory (`bahk/`) and enter the following in the terminal:
 ```
 python manage.py migrate
+python manage.py seed
 python manage.py createsuperuser
 ```
 Note the username, email, and password that you enter.